A Young Arts project supported by the Art Society Gravesend

 Back at school the children discussed what they had seen and were asked questions such as ‘How do you feel about the tunnel?’
 ‘What would you change?’ etc. Then they designed and painted the pieces of wood to make some bunting to hang at the tunnel.

-The project leader has said that the support from the Arts Society Gravesend was invaluable.
-She said ‘ it is a seed of kindness that has been planted in Gravesend.’
+The support from the Arts Society Gravesend was invaluable – it is a seed of kindness that has been planted in Gravesend.’